fengtan/ldap-explorer/README.md

 * **ldap-explorer.binary-decode** (`true`)

-If `true` then the `objectGUID` binary attribute will be decoded and represented as a UUID.
+If `true` then the `objectGUID` binary attribute will be decoded and represented as a UUID (regardless of whether `objectGUID` is listed in `ldap-explorer.binary-attributes`).

 * **ldap-explorer.cacerts** (`[]`)